Inflatable boat

-An inflatable boat is a lightweight boat constructed with its sides and bow made of flexible tubes containing pressurised gas.
+An inflatable boat is a lightweight boat constructed with its sides and bow made of flexible tubes containing pressurized gas.
 For smaller boats, the floor and hull are often flexible, while for boats longer than 3 m, the floor typically consists of three to five rigid plywood or aluminium sheets fixed between the tubes, but not joined rigidly together.
 Often the transom is rigid, providing a location and structure for mounting an outboard motor.

 Some inflatable boats can be disassembled and packed into a small volume, so that they can be easily stored and transported.
 The boat, when inflated, is kept rigid cross-ways by a foldable removable thwart.
 This feature makes these boats suitable for liferafts for larger boats or aircraft, and for travel or recreational purposes.